-Advertising costs are expensed as incurred and are included in selling, general, and administrative expense in the accompanying consolidated statements of operations.
-Advertising expense for the years ended December 31, 2022, 2021 and 2020 was \$2.0 million, \$1.9 million and \$1.3 million, respectively.
+Advertising costs are expensed as incurred and are included in selling, general, and administrative expense in the consolidated statements of operations.
+Advertising expense for the years ended December 31, 2023, 2022 and 2021 was \$1.6 million, \$2.0 million and \$1.9 million, respectively.